3loka/minion-chat/3-consul/README.md

    ```

 3. **Uniquely Indentifying the AWS instance**
-   While we will attempt to scale up the Response Service, we need to identify which instance of Resonse Service serves us!
+   While we will attempt to scale up the Response Service, we need to identify which instance of Response Service serves us!

    From
    ```golang